Why did my Producer license expiration date change?

 What are the CMS rules for soliciting Medicare Advantage and prescription drug plans?

-This document from CMS lists prohibited and appropriate agent/broker behavior.
+This page from CMS lists prohibited and appropriate agent/broker behavior.

 Email us.